 The auger is fitted with a brake to stop it quickly when the handlebar auger lever is released.
 The system is simple, a spring-loaded arm with a brake block attached is pushed against the auger pulley, slowing it down and stopping it when the auger lever is released.
 A brake is activated by way of a cable from the auger lever.

-The system is simple, a spring-loaded arm with brake block attached is pushed against the auger pulley, slowing it down and stopping it when the auger lever is released.
+The system is simple, a spring-loaded arm with a brake block attached is pushed against the auger pulley, slowing it down and stopping it when the auger lever is released.
 A brake is activated by way of a cable from the auger lever.

 Checking the brake as follows: